Cervical and Lumbar Spine Arthoplasty

 Cervical and lumbar spine arthroplasty is performed under general anesthesia, and while the patient is lying face up.
 An approach surgeon (usually a vascular surgeon) will perform the approach through the retroperitoneal space and onto the anterior lumbar spine; then the spine surgeon will take over and perform the spinal portion of the procedure.

 Regardless of the location of the cervical and lumbar spine arthroplasty, the surgeon will make only a very small incision.
 Utilizing a procedure called a discectomy, the surgeon will remove the damaged disc and the structures surrounding the damaged disc to create space.
 The surgeon will then place and secure the artificial disc into the intervertebral space utilizing specialized surgical instruments and medical hardware.

 The patient will be given post-operative instructions that may include the use of bracing for support and stability, low-impact exercise, and physical therapy to maintain flexibility, improve range-of-motion, and maintain strength.

 As with any surgery or medical procedure, there are risks involved, and the surgeon will discuss these prior to the operation.
-The entire medical staff at ONE® Brain & Spine Center® is committed to the recovery of all of our patients of Newport Beach and surrounding California areas.
+The entire medical staff at ONE® Brain & Spine Center® is committed to the recovery of all of our patients of Irvine and surrounding California areas.